Substance Abuse Resources in Loveland

 Found in the foothills of the Rocky Mountains, Loveland lies about 46 miles to the north of Denver, the state capital.
 With year-round beautiful weather, the city sits alongside Fort Collins as part of the Fort Collins-Loveland Metropolitan Statistical Area, with a population of more than 66,000.
 Unfortunately, meth and other drugs have shattered the peace in Larimer County, Colorado.

-Meth, also known as methamphetamine, represents the biggest drug abuse problem in the Loveland area.
-Coming in a variety of forms, including injected, swallowed, smoked or snorted varieties, addiction represents meth’s main trait.
-Just one dose of meth can create an insatiable desire to keep taking the drug to the detriment of family, job and personal health.
+Meth, also known as methamphetamine, represents the biggest drug use problem in the Loveland area.
+Coming in a variety of forms, including injected, swallowed, smoked or snorted varieties, meth is extremely addictive.

 Alcoholism has always represented a problem across the U.S., with 88,000 dying from alcohol-related causes across the country each year.
 According to the 2015 National Survey on Drug Use (NSDUH), more than 15 million adults, age 18 or older, have Alcohol Use Disorder (AUD).
 Only about 1.3 million people with AUD actually receive help, leaving more than 13 million to deal with this disorder, along with their families.